hoereth/i18n-maven-plugin/README.md

 ### Redundancy

 The XML design gets rid off quite a few redundancies.
 On top off that, the plugin provides a placeholder mechanism to avoid redundant translations.
-Example: "The application ${global.appname} will now exit."
+Example: "The application ${someTranslationKey.forAppName} will now exit."

 ### Structure